dragon-fire-fly/cluedo/README.md

 - make an accusation when I think I know the correct cards

-### Colour scheme?

 ## Logic
 ### Flow diagram
 A basic flow diagram of the game mechanics is shown below.
+All user input is validated before being accepted.
+These validation steps are not shown on the flow chart.
+Additionally, the player has the opportunity to make an accusation at the end of each round.
 ![Flow diagram for Cluedo game](documentation/planning_files/flow_diagram_white_bg.png)

 ### Gameboard layout
-The layout of rooms in the mansion in the original cluedo game are as follows:
+The layout of rooms in the mansion in the original cluedo game is as follows:
 ![Original Cluedo room layout](documentation/planning_files/cluedo_rooms_original_game.png)

 A simplified gameboard to be used in the PyClue game was designed on a grid system as follows:
 ![Mansion room layout](documentation/planning_files/gameboard_with_coords.png)

+Each square on the board has a set of x y "co-ordinates" contained within a tuple.
+In this way, movement between rooms and whether a player is in a room can be determined.

 ## Features

 ### Game Features

 Below are screenshots of the game being played in the Heroku deployed terminal to show the game features.
-Features of the code can be found below.
+Features of the code can be found in the [Python Coding Features](#python-coding-features) section below.

 **Main Menu**
 The main menu displays the "PyClue" logo and three options - play game (with story), play game (skip story) and view rules.